View Details Explore Now →

 Frequently Asked Questions

-How long should I hold isometric exercises for patellar tendinitis?
+How long should I hold isometric exercises for patellar tendonitis?

 Typically, you should aim to hold isometric contractions for 5-10 seconds for exercises like quad sets and glute squeezes, and 15-30 seconds for wall sits.
 Gradually increase the hold time as your strength and comfort improve.

-When can I start doing isometric exercises for patellar tendinitis?
+When can I start doing isometric exercises for patellar tendonitis?

 Isometric exercises can often be initiated in the early stages of patellar tendinitis when pain with movement is present but manageable.
 However, it's essential to get a proper diagnosis and guidance from a healthcare professional before starting any new exercise program.